orcasgit/python-healthvault/docs/conn.rst

 The `wctoken` will expire fairly quickly (less than an hour?) and the application needs to allow for that.
+When it expires, some call to HealthVault will fail with an error 7, "The credential token has expired.", raising the exception `HealthVaultTokenExpiredException`.
+The application
-When it expires, some call to HealthVault will fail with an error 7, "The credential token has expired.".
-The application should repeat the original authorization process, redirecting the user using `authorization_url` and getting the `wctoken` on a subsequent request.
+should repeat the original authorization process, redirecting the user using `authorization_url` and getting the `wctoken` on a subsequent request.
 However, in this case the application already knows the `record_id`.
 It should pass that `record_id` to `authorization_url` to force the user to authorize access to the same person's data, and provide it when constructing the new HealthVaultConn to save another network round-trip.

-FIXME: Experiment and find out which error happens when the wctoken expires.
+Another possibility is that the user has gone to HealthVault directly and removed the authorization for the application.
+In that case, HealthVault will return an error 11, ACCESS_DENIED, raising `HealthVaultAccessDeniedException`.
+The solution is the same: repeat the original authorization process.